NCBI-Codeathons/Host_Phage_Interactions/README.md

 The CRISPR Spacer Database was used to search 2,953 assembled metagenomes subsampled from the NCBI SRA using BLASTn.
 Matches to spacers were extracted as assemblies of interest.

-A combined BLAST database was constructed from the assembled metagenomes `makeblastdb `
+A combined BLAST database was constructed from the assembled metagenomes `makeblastdb -in mg_assemblies.fa -dbtype nucl -title mg_assemblies -out mg_assemblies`

 The BLASTn search was parallelized using [GNU parallel](https://www.gnu.org/software/parallel/) `parallel --block 100k --recstart '>' --pipe` with the BLAST specific parameters `-task blastn-short -evalue 0.01 -outfmt 6 -gapopen 10 -gapextend 2 -penalty "-1" -word_size 7 -dust no -db mg_assemblies` adjusted to account for the short length of the spacer sequences.